RobinHankin/schwarzschild/inst/JOSE/paper.md

-AUT, and secondly to support my _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which as of 2019 has over 48000 views and 770 subscribers.
+AUT, and secondly to support my _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which as of October 2020 has over 150000 views and 1200 subscribers.

 # Functionality and usage